-According to the San Francisco Convention & Visitors Bureau, a non profit membership organization, as of June 1, 2007, convention business was almost at full capacity at the Moscone Convention Center and was at strong levels at individual hotels providing self-contained convention services.
+According to the San Francisco Convention & Visitors Bureau, as of June 1, 2007, convention business was almost at full capacity at the Moscone Convention Center and was at strong levels at individual hotels providing self-contained convention services.
 The City completed construction of an expansion to the Moscone Convention facilities in spring 2003.
 With the expansion, the Moscone Convention Center offers over 700,000 square feet of exhibit space covering more than 20 acres on three adjacent blocks.